 The paper is organized as follows.
-Section 2 gives a brief overview of the MPEG-1/2 video and audio standards.
-Sections 3-5 include reviews of spatial visual features, motion features, and video coding features, respectively.
-In Section 6 we discuss some important applications using the video features in previous sections.
-Section 7 investigates audio features and their applications.
-Section 8 summarizes and evaluates a set of representative video and audio features, and briefly discusses the possibilities of extracting some MPEG-7 visual and audio descriptors from the compressed domain (Section 8.5).
-Section 9 concludes the paper and discusses future directions.
+Section II gives a brief overview of the MPEG-1/2 video and audio standards.
+Sections III, IV, and V include reviews of spatial visual features, motion features, and video coding features, respectively.
+In Section VI we discuss some important applications using the video features in previous sections.
+Section VII investigates audio features and their applications.
+Section VIII summarizes and evaluates a set of representative video and audio features, and briefly discusses MPEG-7 visual and audio descriptors (Section VIII.5).
+Section IX concludes the paper and discusses future directions.